 Any podcast that is audio based and has the video element to it is what you know as video podcasts.

 Audio podcasts have been around for a long time, via radio and early internet audio streaming services.
 But there is a certain degree of allure to video podcasting.
 There is an emotional connect that comes immediately with a video podcast.
 This is why it is such a successful industry.

-If you have the budget for the set up and quality content, then video podcasts work better for every kind of business.
+If you have the minimum budget for the set up and quality content, then video podcasts work better for every kind of business.
 Let’s have a look at what research and statistics tell about podcast videos.